deeplearning4j/deeplearning4j/glossary.md

 Extract, transform, load: Data is loaded from disk or other sources into memory with the proper transforms such as [binarization](#binarization) and [normalization](#normalization).
 Broadly, you can think of a datapipeline as the process over gathering data from disparate sources and locations, putting it into a form that your algorithms can learn from, and then placing it in a data structure that they can iterate through.

 ###<a name="f1">f1 Score</a>
 The f1 score is a number between zero and one that explains how well the network performed during training.
-It is analogous to a percentage, with 1 being the equivalent of 100 percent predictive accuracy.
-It’s basically the probability that your net’s guesses are correct.
+It is analogous to a percentage, with 1 being the equivalent of 100 percent predictive accuracy. f1 is basically the probability that your net’s guesses are correct.

 ### <a name="feedforwardneuralnetwork">Feed-Forward Network</a>
 A neural network that takes the initial input and triggers the [activation](#activation) of each layer of the network successively, without circulating.
-Feed-forward nets contrast with recurrent and recursive nets.
+Feed-forward nets contrast with recurrent and recursive nets in that feed-forward nets never let the output of one node circle back to the same or previous nodes.

 ### <a name="gaussian">Gaussian Distribution</a>
 A Gaussian, or [normal](https://en.wikipedia.org/wiki/Normal_distribution), distribution, is a continuous probability distribution that represents the probability that any given observation will occur on different points of a range.
 Visually, it resembles what's usually called a Bell curve.